10 Best Index Funds in 2024 for Your Portfolio

 How do index funds work?

-An index fund is an investment fund – either a mutual fund or an exchange-traded fund (ETF) – that is based on a preset basket of stocks, or index.
-This index may be created by the fund manager itself or by another company such as an investment bank or a brokerage.
+An index fund is a mutual fund or ETF based on a preset basket of stocks, or index.
+The index may be created by the fund manager or an external company.

 What sort of fees are associated with index funds?